mhognogi/debialInstall/README.md

-# install on debian
+# install on ubuntu
- Quick install on linux debian with bash
+ Quick install on linux ubuntu with .sh